pfsense/docs/source/vpn/ipsec/ipsec-for-road-warriors-in-pfsense-2-0-1-with-psk-in-stead-of-xauth.rst

    the **IPsec** tab.
 Hit the **Clear log** button, have the client try and start the connection and click the **IPsec** tab again to refresh the page.
 This is usually very inspiring.
--  In the pfSense webGUI, go to **Status > Services** and reset the racoon service.
-This sometimes helps.
 -  Reboot the client machine.
 -  Reboot the pfSense machine.
 Should not be necessary but if all other attempts fail, it may be tried.